LakshayManglani/todo-backend/README.md

 ## Technologies Used

-- Express for for building APIs.
+- Express for building APIs.
 - CORS to allow multiple origins
 - Dotenv to hide sensitive information.
 - TypeScript for type safety.